Over the Apron

 20

 Teams may trade firsts up to seven drafts out, but the Stepien rule bars leaving yourself without a first-round pick in consecutive future drafts.
-This sim tracks pick ownership across every move you make, so a pick you dealt two trades ago still counts against you.
+The board tracks pick ownership across your move list, so a pick you dealt two trades ago still counts against you.
+A first your team already owes away in the real world never appears here — it isn't yours to trade, and its year counts as uncovered.

 NBA rule (Stepien); 2023 CBA · Art.
 VII